miragejs/ember-cli-mirage/docs/v0.2.x/serializers.md

 ---

+## serializeIds

+> Note: this feature was added in 0.2.2.

+Use this to define how your serializer handles serializing relationship keys.
+It can take one of three values:

+- `included`, which is the default, will serialize the ids of a relationship if that relationship is included (sideloaded) along with the model or collection in the response
+- `always` will always serialize the ids of all relationships for the model or collection in the response
+- `never` will never serialize the ids of relationships for the model or collection in the response

+---

 ## keyForModel(*modelName*)

 Used to define a custom key when serializing a primary model of modelName *modelName*.
 For example, the default Serializer will return something like the following: